Last Updated on

 1. Story Ball

-This game involved reading words and memory.
+This reading game for kids involves reading words and memory.
 With a beach ball, write words all over it.
 Have the children throw the ball to each other and whatever word their finger lands on they have to use decide if it can be used in the current sentence the children are making.

-For example, if the story ball already says, “we are going” and the next child lands on the word “school” the child will then have to decide if that word can be used after “we are going” if the answer is no then they can pick a word from the ball that does go with the sentence.
+For example, if the story ball already says, “we are going” and the next child lands on the word “school” the child will then have to decide if that word can be used after “we are going”.
+If the answer is no then they can pick a word from the ball that does go with the sentence.
 Children can make sentences as long or as short as they would like.
-It is a hard game to remember all the words used in the sentence!
+It is not an easy game to remember all the words used in the sentence!

 2. Little Treasure Matching Letter Game